 See Section 6.4 for functions for formatted output.

-table[1]
+table[1] to table[n],

-is the result of getn(table)
+where n is the result of getn(table) (see Section 6.1).

-If comp
+If comp is given,

 then it must be a function that receives two table elements,